 When I first get a new cookbook, I flip through the entire thing, scanning for pictures and words that immediately pop out at me.
 Next, I read the biography about the chef.
 I want to know who they are, what their spin is, and why this cook book is unique on shelves packed with thousands others.
 Finally, I do an more thorough read of the book, looking at each and every recipe from the front to the back.

 What I wasn't expecting when I opened the package, was an encyclopedia sized compilation of do it yourself recipes.
-For those of you to young to know the joy of an encyclopedia or how big they were, I apologize as my reference goes over your head.
+For those of you too young to know the joy of an encyclopedia or how big they are, I apologize as my reference goes over your head.
 Fortunately for me, we were in the middle of a horrid downpour that made it perfect for discovering a new book.
 So, let me tell you a little more about my discovery in my breakdown of what's important to me in a cookbook.

 If you already know how to create a great fish base broth, you can just skip ahead and make the chowder, or if not, you could start from the ground and work your way up to a beautiful bisque.
 That being said, I feel that giant books are almost daunting to a new chef.
 Where does one start with 320 pages in a hard bound book?
 It can feel a little overwhelming.
 With patience and a basic understand of ones own skill level in the kitchen, this book features recipes achievable by anyone.

-Why I’d Buy: This book isn't one that I would have ran to the book store immediately to flip through or purchase.
+This book isn't one that I would have ran to the book store immediately to flip through or purchase.
 Without the opportunity to review it, I'm not sure I would have known about it until months after it's release, however, I am glad I got the chance to flip through.
 The recipes make me want to roll up my sleeves and get in the kitchen on these dark dreary days.

 This book also comes with two wonderful ribbon bookmarks that will work as wonderful cat toys when you are clearly neglecting your pets.
 You were warned.